vivishno/azure-triggers-acr/readMe.md

 #### Credentials required to push/pull to azure container registry
 Following secrets are credentials required to access azure container registry.
+- REGISTRY_USERNAME
 - REGISTRY_PASSWORD
-- USERNAME

 These can be set using the azure credentials generated above-
-- REGISTRY_PASSWORD will be value of "password" from the azure credentials generated.
+- REGISTRY_USERNAME will be value of "clientId" from the azure credentials generated.
-- USERNAME will be value of "clientId" from the azure credentials generated.
+- REGISTRY_PASSWORD will be value of "clientSecret" from the azure credentials generated.

 These secrets will be added as shown below-
 <p align="center">